ietf/id-guidelines/README.md

 Some other references that may be useful when crafting this section are:

-  * Security glossary v2 [RFC 4949]
+  * IETF stream document  [RFC 4949]
-  * Use of IPsec v2 [RFC 5406]
+  * Guidelines for Specifying the Use of IPsec Version 2 [RFC 5406]
-  * Guidelines for Authors and Reviewers of MIB documents [RFC 4181]
+  * Guidelines for Authors and Reviewers of MIB Documents [RFC 4181]
   * Security Guidelines for IETF MIB Modules [MIB-SEC]
   * YANG Security Considerations [YANG-SEC]

-- [ ] Verify that a meaningful Security Consideration section is present
+- [ ] Verify that a meaningful Security Consideration section is present.

 #### IANA Considerations